 GOODWILL AMORTIZATION.
-Goodwill amortization includes the amortization of goodwill purchased in connection with our acquisitions of Krypton Isolation, Inc. (Krypton) in August 2000 and SNR Semiconductor Incorporated (SNR) in October 2000.
+Goodwill amortization through December 2001 includes the amortization of goodwill purchased in connection with our acquisitions of Krypton Isolation, Inc. (Krypton) in August 2000 and SNR Semiconductor Incorporated (SNR) in October 2000.
 Goodwill is amortized over four to five years using the straight line method.
+Upon adoption of SFAS No. 142, GOODWILL AND OTHER INTANGIBLE ASSETS, the Company ceased amortization of its goodwill.